-We are hurtling into a largely unknown future and we are living in very troubled times.
-This statement is true today in Israel and it could easily have been said with equal accuracy in previous millenia.
-The Bible shows that God well understands the insecurity of living in tumultuous times with threats growing on every side, and has some great counsel for us to follow.
-Judaism itself has incorporated some of God’s principles about dealing with future-phobia into its very fabric.
+God well understands the insecurity of living in tumultuous times, and has put some great counsel for us to follow in His word.
+Judaism and the Hebrew language itself have incorporated God’s remedy for future-phobia into their very fabric.
 As we read the news and see tensions picking up pace, let’s consider what the God of Israel has to say about facing the future.

 The ideal woman that Lemuel king of Massa’s mother recommends to him in Proverbs can “laugh at the days to come” (31:25).
 How does she do that?
 She doesn’t even know what’s coming?
 Does she?
 How can she be so confident?